mimiyin/Choreographic-Interventions/README.md

 - What do cameras see?
 RGB, IR, Kinect, Mocap...
 - Skeletons and Depth Maps
 - Blob and Face detection
-- Basic programming concepts: Variables, Conditionals, Loops, Arrays, Objects
+- Basic programming concepts: Variables, Conditionals, Loops, Arrays
 - Basic drawing + animation in Processing
 - 2D v.
 3D
 - Squares v.
 Circles: Cartesian and Polar Coordinates
 - Calculating Velocity and Acceleration
 - Using Random and Noise
 - Simple math for mapping values
-- Manipulating Images, Video, Text, and Sound
+- Manipulating Text, Sound and Live Image Processing

 "Soft Skills" we will practice:
 - Sketching (as in drawing on paper) choreographic ideas.